imnasnainaec/nx/docs/blog/2016-12-23-experiments-with-angular-renderers.md

 tags: [nx, angular]
 ---

-_Victor Savkin is a co-founder of_ [_nrwl.io_](https://goo.gl/v4nh0p)_, providing Angular consulting to enterprise teams.
+_Victor Savkin is a co-founder of **Nx**.
 He was previously on the Angular core team at Google, and built the dependency injection, change detection, forms, and router modules._

 One of the design goals we had in mind when starting on Angular v2 was to make it browser and DOM independent.
 The DOM is complicated, so having components decoupled from it makes them easier to understand, test, and refactor; which is good in itself.
 But there is more: because of this decoupling we can run Angular applications on other platforms (e.g., Node.js, WebWorkers, NativeScript) without rewriting them.
 In this article I will show how easy it is to build your own Angular renderer and your own Angular platform.